Byron Buxton Player Props: Twins vs. Tigers

-On Sunday, Byron Buxton (.150 on-base percentage in past 10 games, 158 points below season-long percentage) and the Minnesota Twins play the Detroit Tigers, whose starting pitcher will be Reese Olson.
-First pitch is at 2:10 PM ET.
+Byron Buxton -- with an on-base percentage of .257 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Joey Wentz on the hill, on June 23 at 6:40 PM ET.

+In his last appearance, he mashed two homers in his last game (going 2-for-4) against the Red Sox.

 Byron Buxton Game Info & Props vs. the Tigers